 What is Oxalis, A.K.A.
 Creeping Woodsorrel?

-The leaves resemble clover but are different as they are comprised of 3 heart-shaped leaflets attached to the tip of a long stem.
+The leaves resemble clover, but are slightly different.
+Oxalis leaves are comprised of 3 heart-shaped leaflets attached to the tip of a long stem.
 Plants most often emerge light green but turn to burgundy when exposed to heat or stress.

 The blooms are distinctive yellow flowers and show up almost any time during the year.
 As with most plants, after the blooms comes the fruit, A.K.A. seeds.

 One of the reasons you have a difficult time killing Oxalis in your lawn is because of the way it disperses its seeds.
 In one plant alone, there are 10-50 seedpods, meaning a potential for 5,000 seeds per plant.

 When the seedpods mature, they burst, being shot up to 10 ft. away from the plant.
 They can also stick to mowers, clothing, shoes, and pets and drop off throughout the lawn.
 This is how Oxalis can become such a big problem in a short time in your lawn.

 To make it even worse, Oxalis seedlings grow rapidly forming a taproot that is often snapped off during hand-pulling.
 Extreme hot or cold won’t kill Oxalis seedlings and they will reach their own reproductive capacity in 4-6 weeks.
 It is built for survival and to spread.

 So how do you kill Oxalis in your lawn?
 While you may be tempted to pull weeds in your lawn, sometimes that isn’t the best method.
 Oxalis taproots can be easily broken leaving root sections that will re-grow.

 Pull a plant that is ready to expel its seeds and you’ll find that the seedpods burst in your hand.
 This causes those seeds to fall to the grass below.
 It’s not a complete waste of time to pull this weed, but it’s not the best method.